Listen to one of our scientific editorial team members read this article.

-To truly make sure that the variations in Ct values are due to biological changes and not to technical issues, you’ll want to normalize your results.
-This method is known as “Delta-DeltaCt.”
-Here, you’ll compare Ct values of your sample to values of (one hopes) several reference control genes.
+To be certain that the variations in Cq values are due to real biological changes and not technical issues, you will need to normalize your results.
+The most popular normalization method is known as “Delta-DeltaCt” or the Livak method.
+Here, you compare the Cq values of your sample to the Cq values of several reference (housekeeping) genes.

 It is imperative to choose reference genes whose expression levels are not expected to change during your experiment.
 Common housekeeping genes include actin, alpha-tubulin, GAPDH, and ubiquitin.
 It is wise to use at least two reference genes, and bear in mind that what may be a reference gene for one study may not be suitable for another.

 The Delta-Delta Cq method makes a key assumption—that the amplification (PCR) efficiencies of your reference and target samples are almost 100% and within 5% of each other.
 Other normalization methods include the Delta-Cq Method and the Pfaffl Method.
 You can read more about the qPCR data analysis methods here.

 For a more comprehensive guide to PCR and PCR parameters, download our free PCR fundamentals eBook and become an expert.

 - Bustin SA, et al. The MIQE guidelines: minimum information for publication of quantitative real-time PCR experiments.
 Clin Chem.
 2009.
 55(4):611-22. doi: 10.1373/clinchem.2008.112797.